szczyglis-dev/py-gpt/docs/source/modes.rst

 Agent Workflow monitor
 ^^^^^^^^^^^^^^^^^^^^^^

-The built-in **Agent Workflow** tool provides a real-time view of an active Chat with Agents run.
+The built-in **Agent Workflow** tool provides a real-time view of an active Agents run.
 It groups the primary agent/orchestrator and worker agents into a readable tree and shows timestamped run events such as status updates, worker creation, task execution and tool calls.
 Tool rows can be expanded to inspect input/output, and each agent exposes a **Details** panel with the runtime metadata available for that agent, including prompts and task/input information.

 Open the monitor from ``Tools -> Agent Workflow`` or pin it as an output tab.
-It is included in the default second-column tab layout and is revealed automatically on the first actual Chat with Agents run.
+It is included in the default second-column tab layout and is revealed automatically on the first actual Agents run.

 The monitor is runtime-only.
 Every new top-level agent run clears the previous view automatically, and **Clear view** can clear it manually.
 The tool does not replace persisted conversation history, the full-workflow rendering option, or Debug workflow logging.

 Project rules with AGENTS.md
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Chat with Agents supports optional project-specific instructions in ``AGENTS.md``.
+Agents supports optional project-specific instructions in ``AGENTS.md``.
 Before processing the user's input, the top-level main agent checks for ``%workdir%/AGENTS.md`` in the active conversation's data workdir.
 If the file exists and is not empty, its UTF-8 content is appended to the main agent system prompt as additional project rules.

 The workdir is resolved from the conversation that started the run, including a custom project data workdir, rather than from whichever project happens to be selected later in the UI.
 The file is read once for that run and is not stored in the conversation database.
 A symbolic link that resolves outside the active workdir is ignored.

-``AGENTS.md`` rules are intentionally applied only to the top-level **Chat with Agents** main agent.
+``AGENTS.md`` rules are intentionally applied only to the top-level **Agents** main agent.
 They are not automatically injected into worker agents or into Experts, even though Experts reuse the Agents v2 runtime.
 Put shared operational instructions in the main ``AGENTS.md`` and explicitly pass any worker-specific requirements when delegating work.

 Tools and provider capabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Chat with Agents can use both local and provider-side capabilities:
+Agents can use both local and provider-side capabilities:

 * **Local tools** from enabled PyGPT plugins can be made available to the primary agent/orchestrator and workers.
 * **Remote tools** exposed by the selected provider can be made available when supported by the provider/model and enabled in PyGPT.
-* Local and remote tools can be enabled or disabled independently in the Chat with Agents preset with ``Allow local tools`` and ``Allow remote tools``.
+* Local and remote tools can be enabled or disabled independently in the Agents preset with ``Allow local tools`` and ``Allow remote tools``.
 * Models with native function calling use it when available.
 For compatible models without native function calling, the runtime can use a ReAct agent as a fallback.

 Local plugin execution is integrated with the normal PyGPT command/tool system, so enabled plugins can provide filesystem access, Python interpreter, system commands, web search, custom commands, integrations, and other capabilities according to their own configuration and security restrictions.